MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsComplianceRecordingApplication.md

 PS C:\> Get-CsTeamsComplianceRecordingApplication | Set-CsTeamsComplianceRecordingApplication -RequiredBeforeMeetingJoin $false -RequiredDuringMeeting $false
 ```

-The command shown in Example 6 modifies all existing associations between application instances of policy-based recording applications and their corresponding Teams compliance recording policy.
+The command shown in Example 6 modifies all existing associations between application instances of policy-based recording applications and their corresponding Teams recording policy.

 In this example, all applications are made optional for meetings.
 Please refer to the documentation of the RequiredBeforeMeetingJoin and RequiredDuringMeeting parameters for more information.